Showcase: Thor

 “Thank you,” said the spirit.

 The spirit once known as Terry Sloane walked the halls, deep in thought.
-He knew he missed his family and friends.
-And he so wished to atone for the mistakes he had made.
-He had learned his true value here in Asgard.
-And he desperately wanted another chance.
+He knew he missed his family and friends, and he so wished to atone for the mistakes he had made.
+He had learned his true value here in Asgard and desperately wanted another chance.

 Terry spoke up quickly.
 “Yes, Odin, I do.”